kendrictris/Weather-Forecast-Web-Application/README.md

 HTML, CSS, and JavaScript, all inside one file
-Put on a Raspberry Pi running Linux, using Apache as the web server PHP was installed and tested while setting up the server (see the `/server-setup` folder), but the app itself runs fully in the browser using JavaScript
+Put on a Raspberry Pi running Linux, using Apache as the web server PHP was installed and tested while setting up the server, but the app itself runs fully in the browser using JavaScript

 ## Server Setup